 POLITICO received an automatic reply from Kuperberg’s USGCRP email address that indicated his detail there ended Nov.
 6 and that he was heading back to the Energy Department.

 Context: Kuperberg’s reassignment is the latest in a string of high-level personnel moves to remove officials deemed insufficiently loyal to President Donald Trump after his reelection loss.
 Earlier on Monday, Trump fired Defense Secretary Mark Esper.
-On Friday, Neil Chatterjee was removed as FERC chair on Friday after advocating for […]
+On Friday, Neil Chatterjee was removed as FERC chair on Friday after advocating for opening […]